The DCM Research Project

 DCM CONSORTIUM CONTRACT

-Dr Ray Hershberger, now at The Ohio State University (OSU), conceived and designed the DCM Consortium and placed this into contract language while at the University of Miami (UM), with legal assistance provided by the UM Clinical Trials office.
+Dr Ray Hershberger, conceived and designed the DCM Consortium and placed this into contract language while at the University of Miami (UM) in 2009-2010, with legal assistance provided by the UM Clinical Trials office.
 The contract defines the relationships between the sponsoring institutions, Dr Hershberger, and the Site PI’s.
 The contract was modified slightly for OSU.

 RATIONALE FOR THE DCM CONSORTIUM AND CRITERIA FOR SELECTION OF SITES

-The DCM Consortium was formed so that the recruitment potential would be large enough over a 2-3 year period that DCM studies could be designed that would be competitive for NIH funding within the usual 5 year NIH funding limit.
+The DCM Consortium was formed so that recruitment potential would be large enough over a 2-3 year period that DCM studies could be designed that would be competitive for NIH funding within the usual 5 year NIH funding time frame.

 The number of sites is based upon the size of the cohort needed to achieve the scientific goals of the study of interest.
 For example, in the original (parent) Precision Medicine Study, funded by the NHLBI, 11 sites were sufficient.
 With the NHGRI supplement to the Precision Medicine Study, one or more sites, enriched in DCM patients of Hispanic ethnicity, will be added.

 The DCM Consortium is based at The Ohio State University.
-Dr Ray Hershberger has organized the DCM Consortium and is the Principal Investigator.
-The Principal Investigators (PI’s) are cardiologists with special expertise in DCM, heart failure and cardiac transplantation.
+Ray Hershberger MD has organized the DCM Consortium and is the overall Principal Investigator.
+The site Principal Investigators (PI’s) are cardiologists with special expertise in DCM, heart failure and in most cases advanced therapies including ventricular assist devices and cardiac transplantation.

 |INSTITUTION||SITE PRINCIPAL INVESTIGATOR|